mahaley22/Uncertainty-Sampling/index.md

 I'm not necessarily breaking new ground here for using uncertainty in MT or ML, but I've never yet seen an implementation that "paints a picture" for practitioners in industry, maybe just another widget in their toolkit to bear in mind as we consider more things  than raw accuracy or throughput or computational cost.

 (Note: the first third or so of this notebook is mostly setting up the training and model and actually doing the training using an Attention model, adapted and slightly modified from a reference google demo notebook.
 Also for reasons having an in-house native speaking spouse, this happens to use Hebrew as the source language, but shouldn't matter since most of the specific examples just compare the English outputs.
 Remember, to verify Google Translate is your friend!)

 ## Some interesting examples
 One challenge with this datset is that there is a lack of complete alternate reference translations.
 So when mismatches between the source and target do occur,
-1) acceptable replacement with an acceptable synonym, e.g. "perplexed/confused", "this/that"
+1) acceptable replacement with an acceptable synonym, e.g. "perplexed/confused", "this/that".
+These acceptable replacements might have little uncertainty, but plenty do have higher uncertainty
-2) non-aceptab
+2) non-acceptable
 Its interesting to note sometimes which individual words/tokens will have high uncertainty, often indicating at the token level where the translation went awry.
 This is often indicated by the "runner-up" (2nd highest scoring) translation for that token(s).
 This could be of help for humans in the loop correcting these translations using a manual interface, for example.
 Thus the outright wrong results are at least somewhat explainable.
 Also, can knowing more about the model confusion infoitself to try different things, like in this case increase the beam width?

 Put "This vs. that" vs. "confused vs. embarassed"